laila12399/lailascoaching/content/overcome-perfectionism-procrastination-with-psychology.md

 Now imagine, that pupil was told they only had to write 4 more sentences and they would be finished.
 The likelihood that the pupil would continue to overfocus on the redundant illustration is unlikely.
 They would be more likely to abandon the illustration and efficiently write the remaining 4 sentences.

-An effective way to counter an ‘overwhelmed’ or maybe better, ‘demotivating long’ outlook completing low reward tasks, is to divide the task at focus into smaller chunks.
+An effective way to counter an ‘overwhelmed’ or maybe better descibed, ‘demotivating long’ outlook completing low reward tasks, is to divide the task at focus into smaller chunks.

 ### :bust_in_silhouette: Calvin